Nic writes for theatre, television, and film.

 After graduation, Nic joined the writing room of CBC’s X Company with showrunners Stephanie Morgenstern and Mark Ellis.
 He was a Story Editor for Season 3 and wrote “Promises“, the fourth episode of the season.

-Nic’s adaptation of Robert Louis Stevenson’s Treasure Island will premiere at the Stratford Festival in the summer of 2017.
+Nic’s adaptation of Robert Louis Stevenson’s Treasure Island premiered at the Stratford Festival in the summer of 2017.